 1. Reduce Acne

-Instead of opening up a pimple and making the problem worse, apply witch hazel directly to the skin wherever you notice a zit forming or tend to break out.
+Instead of opening up a pimple and making the problem worse, put witch hazel directly on the skin wherever you notice a zit forming or where acne tends to break out.
 It’s even more effective when used in combination with other antibacterials like tea tree oil, coconut oil or apple cider vinegar.

 Skip irritating acne products and turn to witch hazel to lower the severity of blemishes forming under the skin, prevent blackheads caused by dried sebum buildup in pores, and stop swelling and redness if you already picked at your acne.
 Witch hazel can curb signs of past irritations and deal with skin infections gently.

-Apply witch hazel with a clean cotton ball up to several times per day anywhere you experience irritation, starting slowly and giving your skin time to adjust.
+Dab witch hazel on your skin with a clean cotton ball or cotton pads up to several times per day anywhere you experience irritation, starting slowly and giving your skin time to adjust.

 2. Fight Signs of Aging and Damage from Sun Exposure

 If you’re looking for a natural way to tighten the skin and slow down signs of aging like scars, redness, discoloration, dryness and puffiness around the eyes, then look no further than witch hazel.
-Witch hazel is protective against skin cancer, melanoma and other damage caused by UV light because of its protective polyphenols and tannin antioxidants.
+Witch hazel tightens skin and is protective against skin cancer, melanoma and other damage caused by UV light because of its protective polyphenols and tannin antioxidants.
 These inhibit the proliferation of melanoma cells and help protect healthy skin cells into older age.
-(6)
+(7)

 Keep your skin free from irritating chemical products that can alter oil production and increase dryness.
-Witch hazel has been shown to help protect collagen and skin elasticity as well as many commercial beauty products.
-You can easily make your own Homemade Anti-Aging Serum by applying witch hazel to discolored skin, bruises, old acne marks and bites to help fade their appearance and reverse damage.
+Witch hazel has been shown to help protect collagen and skin elasticity just as well as many commercial beauty products.
+You can easily blend witch hazel with vitamin E oil and other natural ingredients to make your own Homemade Anti-Aging Serum.
+Then apply it to discolored skin, bruises, old acne marks and bites to help fade their appearance and reverse damage.
 Combine it with other skin-saving oils like evening primrose, frankincense and tea tree oils for even better results.

 3. Treat Insect Bites